-Jaisalmer, the 'Golden City', epitomises the charm of a sandy desert, along with the royal palaces and fighting camels of Rajasthan.
-This world famous tourist destination is situated in the middle of the great Thar Desert.
-Also, serving as the administrative headquarters of the Jaisalmer District it shares its borders with Pakistan, Bikaner, Barmer and Jodhpur.
-This golden city is just 575 km away from the State Capital, Jaipur.
+Jaisalmer, the Golden City, epitomises the charm of a sandy desert, along with the royal palaces and fighting camels of Rajasthan.
+This world-famous tourist destination is situated in the middle of the great Thar Desert.
+Also, serving as the administrative headquarters of the Jaisalmer district, it shares its borders with Pakistan, Bikaner, Barmer and Jodhpur.
+This Golden City is just 575 km away from the state capital, Jaipur.
 Tourism is the major sector playing a key role in the economy of the district.
-The city has been named after its founder Rao Jaisal who ruled Jaisalmer during the 12th century.
+The city has been named after its founder Rawal Jaisal, who ruled Jaisalmer during the 12th century.

 Like any other desert city of Rajasthan, Jaisalmer is also renowned for royal forts, havelis, palaces, museums and temples.
-Also considered as 'The Pride of Jaisalmer', the Jaisalmer Fort is the most famous tourist attraction of the Golden City.
-Sunset paints this yellow sandstone fort with golden colour.
-Therefore, it is also known as the ‘Sonar Quila’ or the ‘Golden Fort’.
+Also considered as The Pride of Jaisalmer, the Jaisalmer Fort is the most famous tourist attraction of the Golden City.
+Sunset paints this yellow sandstone fort with a golden colour.
+Therefore, it is also known as the Sonar Quila or the Golden Fort.
 This fort has various gateways known as Akhai Pol, Hawa Pol, Suraj Pol and Ganesh Pol.
-The fort's fusion style of Rajput and Mughal architecture attract tourist attention.
-Visitors can see here various royal palaces, seven Jain temples, and numerous wells.
-Among the seven Jain Temples, the Shantinath Temple, the Chandraprabhu Temple and, the Shitalnath Temple are the most popular shrines.
+The fort's fusion style of Rajput and Mughal architecture attracts tourist's attention.
+Visitors can see here various royal palaces, seven Jain temples and numerous wells.
+Among the seven Jain Temples, the Shantinath Temple, the Chandraprabhu Temple and the Shitalnath Temple are the most popular shrines.

 Amar Singh Palace is a beautiful royal building located on the banks of the Amar Singh Lake in Jaisalmer.
 This palace was constructed during the 17th century by the King Maharawal Akhai Singh.
 The beautiful murals on the walls enhance the beauty of the palace.
-Apart from enchanting palaces, there are few museums located in the Jaisalmer City.
+Apart from enchanting palaces, there are few museums located in the Jaisalmer city.
 The Desert Cultural Centre and Museum exhibits a rare collection of ethnic instruments, rare fossils, ancient scriptures, medieval coins and traditional artefacts.
 Besides, the Government Museum offers an opportunity to see historic household items, rock-cut crockery and jewellery.

 Tourists planning a holiday to Jaisalmer can try the scrumptious ethnic cuisine of Rajasthan.
-The mouth-watering Murgh-e-Subz (succulent, boneless strips of chicken stir-fried with shredded vegetables) is the most popular dish among tourists here.
-The delicious Ker Sangri (desert beans and capers) is unique to Jaisalmer.
-Interested tourists can also try Bhanon aloo (stuffed potatoes with mint paste and simmered in gravy) and Kadi Pakora (flour dumplings cooked in yogurt sauce) which are available in the restaurants of Jaisalmer.
+The mouth-watering murgh-e-subz (succulent, boneless strips of chicken stir-fried with shredded vegetables) is the most popular dish among tourists here.
+The delicious ker sangri (desert beans and capers) is unique to Jaisalmer.
+Interested tourists can also try bhanon aloo (stuffed potatoes with mint paste and simmered in gravy) and kadi pakora (flour dumplings cooked in yogurt sauce) which are available in the restaurants of Jaisalmer.

-Reaching Jaisalmer - How to reach Jaisalmer
+Reaching Jaisalmer - How To Reach Jaisalmer

-Jaisalmer is easily accessible by air, rail, and road.
+Jaisalmer is easily accessible by air, rail and road.
 The Jodhpur Airport is the nearest domestic airbase to the city.
 This airport is well connected to the Indira Gandhi International Airport of New Delhi by frequent flights.
-It is connected to major Indian destinations like Kolkata, Chennai, Mumbai and Bengaluru by daily flights.
+It is connected to major Indian destinations, like Kolkata, Chennai, Mumbai and Bengaluru, by daily flights.
 Pre-paid taxis are available from the Jodhpur Airport to Jaisalmer.
 Travellers can also reach the destination by trains.
 The railway station of Jaisalmer is connected to Jodhpur and other major Indian cities by frequent trains.
-Deluxe and semi-deluxe buses are also available from Jaipur, Ajmer, Bikaner, and Delhi to Jaisalmer.
+Deluxe and semi-deluxe buses are also available from Jaipur, Ajmer, Bikaner and Delhi to Jaisalmer.

-The Golden City of Jaisalmer enjoys dry and hot climate throughout the year.
+The Golden City of Jaisalmer enjoys a dry and hot climate throughout the year.
 Summer, monsoon and winter are the primary seasons here.
 The ideal time to visit this destination is the period between the months of October and March.